What is Electronegativity?

 Electronegativity trends across the Period:

-To understand electronegativity, lets take an example of hydrogen fluoride molecule.
+To understand electronegativity, let’s take an example of a hydrogen fluoride molecule.

-In HF molecule ,both hydrogen and fluorine share one valence electron to form covalent bond.
+In an HF molecule, both hydrogen and fluorine share one valence electron to form a covalent bond.

 Importance of Electronegativity: